How to Write a Resignation Letter + Samples & Templates

 - Short resignation letter example

-- Professional resignation example
+- Professional resignation sample

 - Two weeks’ notice resignation letter